 As the old saying goes, “Preparation is the key to success.”
 Commercial cleaning can be as straightforward or as tedious as any other kind of service.
 One of your biggest challenges is that you don’t know what cleaning supplies you need until you visit the business location for the first time.

-We recommend visiting first to provide an accurate quote and determine what you need to get the job done right.
-However, it is a best practice to be over-prepared for your first few appointments with a new client.
-In this article, we’ll list the bare necessities you need to provide a thorough commercial cleaning service and leave a great first impression.
+We always visit first to provide an accurate quote and determine what you need to get the job done right.
+It is a best practice to be over-prepared for first appointments with a new client.
+In this article, we’ll list the bare necessities needed as a thorough commercial cleaning service that will leave a great first impression.

 The Bare Necessities